On extending calibration pairs: Smooth case

 The neatness implies the existence of $\epsilon_i>0$ such that $\{U_{\epsilon_i}(M_i)\}$ are mutually disjoint.

 \begin{thm} Suppose that $\mathfrak M$ is a neat collection and that each component represents a nonzero class in the $\mathbb{R}$-homology of $X$.
-In addition, assume every level of $\mathfrak M$ has finite components except the lowest level.
+In addition, assume every level except the lowest of $\mathfrak M$ has finite components.
 Then in any conformal class of metrics there exists a metric $\hat g$ such that each $[[M_i]]$ is homologically mass-minimizing in $(X, \hat g)$. \end{thm}

 \begin{prooff} Without loss of generality, let $\mathfrak M=\{A^a,B^b\}$ with $a>b$ and $g$ be a metric.
 Take small positive $\epsilon_{1,2}$ for the procedure in \S\ref{forms} so that $U_{\epsilon_1}(A)$ and $U_{\epsilon_2}(B)$ are disjoint.
 Suppose one gets an $a$-form $\Phi$ for $A$.
 Then $\Phi=d\theta$ in $U_{\epsilon_2}(B)$ for some form $\theta$ of degree $a-1$.
 So $\Phi$ can be assumed identically zero in $U_{\epsilon_2}(B)$ from the beginning.
 Using an $\alpha_a$ whose value remains one on $U_{\epsilon_2}(B)$ we get a metric $\tilde g$ by {\S \ref{metrics}} under which $A$ is calibrated by $\Phi$.